 In basic terms, solar power is created by converting sunlight into electricity.
-The most commonways this occurs is via the installation and use of photovoltaic panels in areas that catch a lot of rays or via concentrated solar power systems.
+Most commonly, this occurs via the installation and use of photovoltaic panels in areas that catch a lot of rays or via concentrated solar power systems.

-One of the biggest benefits of solar energy is the inexhaustive, ready availability of the source – the amount of sunlight the earth receives per year makes the sun the most abundant source of energy worldwide, trumping coal and other fossil fuels.
+One of the biggest benefits of solar energy is the inexhaustible, ready availability of the source – the amount of sunlight the earth receives per year makes the Sun the most abundant source of energy worldwide, trumping coal and other fossil fuels.

 Wind power has been around in one form or another for centuries – think conventional sail boats and agricultural windmills that pump water.
 These days, the power of the wind is being harnessed to generate electricity, using massive, tri-bladed, horizontal-axis turbines that stand on towers as tall as a 20 storey building.